 Climate is the main controlling factor for evapotranspiration.
 Climatological data is used for estimating the amount of lost water by evapotranspiration (ET).
-Irrigation is scheduled when ET reaches to a particular level.
+Irrigation is scheduled when ET reaches a particular level.
 The same amount of ET or fraction of ET is supplied as irrigation water.
 There are different methods of climatological approaches such as IW/CPE method and pan evapotranspiration method.

 Critical growth approach

 In each crop, there are critical periods or moisture sensitive periods.
 Generally, crops growth stages at which moisture deficiency leads to irreversible yield loss are termed as critical periods.
 Whenever soil moisture depleted to the critical periods, irrigation must be scheduled.
 In case of limited water supply condition, irrigation is scheduled only for critical periods and irrigation is skipped for noncritical conditions.

 Plant water status itself

 The latest approach for irrigation scheduling is the plant water status.
 As the plant is a good indicator of available soil moisture and climate factors, plant water status itself can be used for irrigation scheduling.
 This approach is not yet so common for the lack of standard and low-cost techniques to determine plant water status.

 Great Man-Made River

 The Great Man-Made River (GMR) in Libya is the largest irrigation project in the world.
 It is the largest underground pipe network which supplies water from Nubian sandstone aquifer to the Sahara desert.
 Nubian sandstone aquifer is the largest fossil water system which will take hundreds of years to deplete.
 This project was started in 1984 with five different phases funded by the Gaddafi-run government.
 It is in a stage of partial completion as three out of five phases has been completed.

 Columbia Basin Projects